Joseph Tate

 Joseph Tate is an American attorney who represented government official Lewis Libby in the CIA leak grand jury investigation.
 Tate is a partner with the law firm Dechert LLP in Philadelphia, Pennsylvania.
-He specializes in defending clients against charges of complex white collar crime, in particular, antitrust and other regulatory issues.
 Previously, Tate worked in the Antitrust Division of the United States Department of Justice.

 Education

 Tate graduated from Villanova University in 1963 and Villanova University School of Law in 1966.
 He was a member of the Villanova University Law Review.